 Ingredients

-If you're in need of a quick and easy salad dressing, this balsamic vinaigrette with maple syrup is the one for you!
+If you're looking for a quick and easy salad dressing, this vegan balsamic salad dressing is it!

 See recipe card for quantities.